-If you live in an area designated as a high-risk flood zone by the Federal Emergency Management Agency, or FEMA, you are required to buy flood insurance.
-To determine the risk level in your area, take the one-step flood risk profile on the National Flood Insurance Program, or NFIP, website.
+If you live in an area designated as a high-risk flood zone by the Federal Emergency Management Agency (FEMA), you are required to buy flood insurance.
+To determine the risk level, put the property address into the FEMA Flood Map Service Center's flood risk profile. https://msc.fema.gov/portal/search